Breword/tmux/Advanced-Use.md

 #### Piping pane content

 tmux allows any new changes to a pane to be piped to a command.
-This may be used to, for example, make a log of what happens in a pane.
+This may be used to, for example, make a log of a pane.
 The `pipe-pane` command does this:

 ~~~~
 :pipe-pane 'cat >~/mypanelog'